my-cumbria-logo, my-cumbria-logo Toggle navigation

 Nursing students, Group of students around a laptop

-As a student, you are part of a learning community made up of you, your tutors and your peers as well as others ourside your course.
+As a student, you are part of a learning community made up of you, your tutors and your peers as well as others outside your course.
 Other people in your cohort can be a valuable source of support as well as having a role to play in furthering your learning.

 Sometimes, this may take the form of group assessments such as presentations or it may comprise group learning activities set by your tutor as part of a module.